pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 ### Push guides

 As long as you are following the guidelines above you can push to your branches as much as you want.
-Github tracks your git repo so if you have done multiple commits a single push will show up as multiple commits on the remote repo as well.
+GitHub tracks your git repo so if you have done multiple commits a single push will show up as multiple commits on the remote repo as well.